 Although she didn’t use the helpline to get a job, Kubel explained that regaining independence has changed her life.

-“This has helped me made my dream come true,” Kubel said.
+“This has helped me make my dream come true,” Kubel said.

-The California-focused helpline is dedicated to serving people with disabilities as well as military veterans, former foster youth and trafficking survivors.
+The employment helpline is dedicated to serving people with disabilities as well as military veterans, former foster youth, and trafficking survivors.